amarula/dyndesign/docs/class_builder.md

 ### buildclass

-The syntax of `buildclass` function is defined as following.
+The syntax of the `buildclass` function is defined as following.

 ``` py
 BuiltClass = buildclass(